mooreds/docs-1/references/connectors/stripe-documentation.md

 ## update_invoice

-<p>Until an invoice is paid, it is marked as open (<code>closed=false</code>).
-If you’d like to stop Stripe from attempting to collect payment on an invoice or would simply like to close the invoice out as no longer owed by the customer, you can update the closed parameter.</p>
+Until an invoice is paid, it is marked as open (closed=false).
+If you’d like to stop Stripe from attempting to collect payment on an invoice or would simply like to close the invoice out as no longer owed by the customer, you can update the closed parameter.

 <details><summary>Parameters</summary>